Introductory driving lesson offers like five lessons for £50 might seem a good deal but here’s what they’re not telling you.

 - You could be hit with a price rise soon after starting to make up for them losing money on the intro offers.

-However you look at it they’re going to make the money back from you somehow.
+They’re always going to make the money back from you somehow.

 Why to avoid schools with intro offers